Audition dates for 2017-18

 It is important that any potential music major formally apply through the Office of University Admissions before scheduling an audition with the Townsend School of Music on one of the designated music scholarship dates.
 A complete financial package offer will then be put together by the Office of University Admissions, Townsend School of Music and the Office of Student Financial Planning.
 Although not required, completing FAFSA is highly encouraged.

-First year intended voice majors must prepare two contrasting pieces, to be performed from memory.
+First-year intended voice majors must prepare two contrasting pieces, to be performed from memory.
 The pieces performed should be taken from the standard classical, traditional, sacred, or Broadway styles.
 All transfer students at the second-year level of vocal study pursuing the B.A. or B.M.E. degrees must prepare three (3) pieces from the standard classical repertoire: one in English, one in either: Spanish, French, German, Italian, or Latin, and one in a foreign language other than those languages listed above.
 All transfer students at the 3rd or 4th year level, and all potential voice performance (Bachelor of Music) transfer students (2nd-4th year) must prepare five pieces from the standard classical repertoire which include English and two or three foreign languages.
 Students should bring the sheet music for their pieces with them; an accompanist will be provided.
 The auditionee will be asked to sight sing and take a music theory placement test.
 After auditioning, there will be a short interview with the voice faculty.